scheme-requests-for-implementation/srfi-192/srfi-181-192/README.md

 Portable R7RS implementation includes an auxiliary library, (srfi 181 adapter), which replaces I/O procedures in (scheme base), (scheme read) and (scheme write) so that they can accept custom ports.
+That is, you can say as follows to use custom ports as if it is another kind of ports:

+   (import (except (scheme base)
+                   input-port? output-port? textual-port? binary-port?
+                   port? close-port close-input-port close-output-port
+                   read-char peek-char read-line char-ready?
+                   read-string read-u8 peek-u8 u8-ready?
+                   read-bytevector read-bytevector!
+                   write-char write-string write-u8
+                   write-bytevector flush-output-port)
+           (srfi 181 adapter)   ;; includes read and write (srfi 181))

 To run tests, load test.scm.